 All students at all times, whether inside or outside of school, are expected to conduct themselves as representatives of Christian Brothers.
 When a family enrolls their student at CBHS, Christian Brothers expects that they are committed to and supportive of our disciplinary philosophy.
 All students, regardless of age, must comply with the policies, rules, guidelines, procedures, and regulations found in this Handbook.
-The function of the Deans of Students' office is to carry out these procedures, provide for the safety of the students and to protect the integrity of the school and its good name.
+The function of the Dean of Students' Office is to carry out these procedures, provide for the safety of the students, and to protect the integrity of the school and its good name.

-ATTENDANCE: All students are to be present at school daily and to be prompt in arriving for each class.
+ATTENDANCE: All students are to be present and accounted for school daily, and to be prompt in arriving for each class on time.